Find the Lady (1976 film)

 Find the Lady is a 1976 comedy film directed by John Trent.
 It was one of the earliest films in which John Candy stars.
-The plot involves kidnapping schemes all involving the same woman except the wrong woman gets taken and the right one runs away with her boyfriend.
+The plot involves kidnapping schemes all involving the same woman except the wrong woman gets taken and the right one, Victoria (Alexandra Bastedo), runs away with her boyfriend.

 The film is a spin-off of the earlier film It Seemed Like a Good Idea at the Time, which features the Kopek (Candy) and Broom (Lawrence Dane) characters in a subplot.

 The cast also includes Ed McNamara, Hugh Webster, Delroy Lindo and Mickey Rooney.